 1. Create an account

-2. List what you own and owe
+2. List what you own and what you owe

 3. Take your first snapshot